jullienl/HPE-Synergy-baremetal/readme.md

 ## Pre-requisites

-- HPE Synergy frame configured and at least one unused compute module
+- HPE Synergy frame configured and at least one unused Synergy 480 Gen10 compute module
-- OneView Server Profile template defined for each desired OS
+- OneView Server Profile template defined for each desired OS with a logical local storage boot drive or a boot from SAN storage volume
 - Ansible controller node (see below for configuration) with a drive large enough to host the generated ISO files
 - Windows DNS server configured to be managed by Ansible (see the configuration below)